Gabrielnero000/PBR-Playground/README.md

 ### Mark II - Cameras
 Two basic camera models are the orthograpic camera and the perspective (pinhole) camera.
 A orthograpic camera have the same direction in all samples but the origin of each sample is in a projection plane.

-It's util if the desired effect is a 2.5D view, but as it cannot provide the perspective distortion effect it's not that
+It's util if the desired effect is a 2.5D view, but as it cannot provide the perspective distortion effect, have a limited use.
+A perspec
 ### Mark III - Meshes

 ## Gallery: Images of Experiments